Timing your Bonsai maintenance

 A few weeks after the plant has started to grow again, this hornbeam’s new shoots need to be cut off with scissors after the second leaf.

 Others, however – especially in the case of bonsai that have already been styled – need intervention to keep overly vigorous growth under control and avoid compromising the elegance and refinement of the ends of the ramification.
-This is the case for Japanese maples in the styling phase: if they are left to grow unfettered, during the season they will produce thick, straight shoots a metre long.
+This is the case for Japanese maples in the styling phase: if they are left to grow unfettered, during the season they will produce thick, straight shoots a meter long.

 On the other hand, on a maple that is in the phase of refinement, intervention on the buds is required every day, from the moment the first ones start to open until the last ones have finished budding.
 The procedure consists of opening the first two leaves, which will be retained, and removing the leaves inside.
 This operation, which is called “pinching”, induces the growth of new and smaller buds, which will sprout from the axils of the remaining leaves.
-The procedure, which needs to be constantly repeated and is often carried out alongside deleafing, generates small leaves and an elegant and slender ramification, which is what characterises Japanese maples.
+The procedure, which needs to be constantly repeated and is often carried out alongside deleafing/defoliating, generates small leaves and an elegant and slender ramification, which is what characterizes Japanese maples.
 Beech is an unusual case, because it only buds once in the spring.
 This idiosyncrasy has the result of increasing the time required for the ramification to densify.

 Phase 3.
 New growth in Spring